javierguzman/morning-routine/README.md

 # Morning Routine

-A Firefox/Chrome plugin which allows you to open in one click a bunch of web pages previously specified
+A Firefox plugin which allows you to open in one click a bunch of web pages previously specified